GeorgeCiesinski/blog/_posts/2020-11-21-Data Visualization with Python.markdown

 # Plotting with Seaborn

-As I mentioned earlier, seaborn is based on matplotlib but has a different api and different methods to plot data.
+As I mentioned earlier, seaborn is an alternative data visualization library based on matplotlib but has a different api and different methods to plot data.

 ## Column Chart